 Research interests/expertise: Mineralogy, meteorites, topographical mineralogy, the history of National Museums Scotland and its mineral collections, the use of minerals as paints and pigments, the application of x-ray diffraction analysis, mineralogical etymology.

 Specific responsibility: Providing curatorial support across Earth Systems.
-Working particularly with the gemstone collection and auditing the mineral collection.
+Working particularly with the gemstone collection and provenance research for the non-Scottish mineral collection.

 Specific responsibility: Providing analytical support to Earth Systems.
-Analysing geological specimens with techniques such as XRD, SEM, and FTIR.
+Analysis of geological materials with XRD, XRF, SEM, and other microscopy techniques.

 Research interests: Igneous petrology, volcanology, the geology of Scotland’s volcanic districts.